Keyboard shortcuts

 linting.pl — compiling a checker into a binary

 This is the use case patch-prolog is built for: write the rules, compile them to a single native binary, and run it anywhere with no Prolog system installed.
-Here the “data” (a schema’s fields) is baked in at build time and the rules flag violations.
+The policy — allowed types, sensitive names, required fields, the declared schema — is baked in; the message to validate arrives with each query, as a list of field(Name, Type) terms.
+One binary gates any message: exit code 1 rejects it, 0 passes it to the next step.

 allowed_type(string). allowed_type(integer).